gogleva/SecretSanta/README.md

 ### Reporting bugs

-email <anna.gogleva@slcu.cam.ac.uk> about bugs and strange things.
+email <gogleva.a.a@gmail.com> about bugs and strange things.